 Into The Breach

-Another tactical, turn-based game from 2017, Into the Breach manages to represent the full scale of robot-on-monstrous-insect conflict in a small and time-efficient package.
+Another tactical, turn-based robot game from 2017, Into the Breach manages to represent the full scale of robot-on-monstrous-insect conflict in a small and time-efficient package.
 The game borrows elements from the roguelike genre and makes each attempt to beat the story its own disparate run.
 You can earn mech upgrades between battles, and also get to choose one pilot to keep with you between runs, which adds a bit of permanence to the experience.

 The battles in this tank game take place on a small 8×8 grid and play out more like a puzzle than a tactics game.
 Each mech has different attacks that can move enemies around the map in specific ways, so planning your sequence of moves is almost more important than damaging the enemies outright.
 The presence of civilian buildings that must be protected complicates matters, making Into the Breach a tense and satisfying brain burner of an indie game.

-Developed by the team of Call of Duty veterans at Respawn Entertainment, the Titanfall games fuse swift, arcadey shooter action with heavy-fisted mech game combat.
+Developed by the team of Call of Duty veterans at Respawn Entertainment, the Titanfall games fuse swift, arcadey shooter action with heavy-fisted robot game combat.
 In what is perhaps one of the biggest surprises in recent years, Titanfall 2’s stellar single-player campaign tells the far-future story of a soldier and his mech that’s equal parts The Iron Giant and Singularity.
 Explosive set-pieces, thrilling platforming sections, and a touching finale all combine into one of the best mech-themed stories of all time.
 For real, this game has no business being as good as it is.

 More like this: Here are the best FPS games on PC